 A survey of 1,000 workers said they spend a quarter of their working week on repetitive tasks.
 To put this into perspective that is 10 hours a week or 520 hours a year.
-All on tasks which can now be automated by robots.
+All on tasks that can now be automated by robots.

 A well established mutual company in Australia called Australian Unity recently implemented RPA.
 Previously the company (which offers health, wealth and living services to one million Australians) had skilled employees manually reviewing data from government forms.
 Implementing RPA has eliminated 22,493 hours of manual work and freed employees to work on higher-value tasks.
-Tasks which provide more value to the organisation.
+Tasks that provide more value to the organisation.

 Humans are not designed to work on repetitive mundane tasks.
 People are prone to interruption and error.
-In fact human error costs the average multinational company an estimated £64million a year.
-Fortunately robots love these kinds of tasks.
-They will happily plug away, error free, 24 hours a day, 365 days a year.
+In fact, human error costs the average multinational company an estimated £64 million a year.
+Fortunately, robots love these kinds of tasks.
+They will happily plug away, error-free, 24 hours a day, 365 days a year.

 Reduced Staff Costs